Shinoruba/CCPROG3-MCO/README.md

 ### PROGRAM MILESTONES

-The progrma milestones to keep track of the progress made for the machine project.
+The program milestones to keep track of the progress made for the machine project.
 This includes the necessary programming tasks, such as coding the machine's control software, implementing user interfaces, and conducting thorough software testing to ensure functionality and performance.
 This maybe changed as necessary especially as the project goes through.